hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Certificates using their ARN.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import certificates using their ARN.
 For example:

 ```terraform
 import {